Resetting Your Ford Blend Door Actuator: A Comprehensive Guide

 Repetitive clicking sounds

-You can hear faint or loud clicking sounds from the dash when the gear teeth are grinded-down.
-A faulty relay might also produce this sound when it engages and disengages too quickly.
+Faint or loud clicking sounds from the dash indicate worn-down gear teeth.
+A faulty relay might also produce this sound.

-Other symptoms to watch out for are wrong temperature, inconsistent temperature, inconsistent airflow, droning sounds, popping sounds, squeaking sounds, etc. The sounds may get louder when you put on your AC or alter the temperature.
-The new versions of Ford’s blend door actuators have thicker and sturdier gears that don’t get broken easily.
-You won’t get clicking noises from them.
+Other symptoms include wrong temperature, inconsistent temperature, inconsistent airflow, droning sounds, popping sounds, and squeaking sounds.
+These sounds may get louder when you turn on your AC or change the temperature.
+Newer Ford blend door actuators have sturdier gears that don’t break easily, so you won’t hear clicking noises from them.

 Get a friend to help you switch the climate temp in various modes while observing the movement.
 The actuator won’t move as the climate temp is switched in different modes if it is wrong.
 Have a look at the blend door and the linkage to ensure that everything is OK.

-When you notice that your Ford blend door actuator isn’t working, you can try resetting or recalibrating it first before thinking of a replacement.
+When your Ford blend door actuator isn’t working, try resetting or recalibrating it before considering a replacement.
 The actuator may reset itself when you pull the proper fuses in the relay box.
-To reset it, follow the process below.
+Follow these steps:

-Step 1.
-Fuse removal: Remove the actuator’s fuses (CJB fuse 5 and CJB fuse 13) from the fuse panel in the driver’s footwell.
-You should do this for 60 seconds.
+- Fuse removal: Remove the actuator’s fuses (CJB fuse 5 and CJB fuse 13) from the fuse panel in the driver’s footwell for 60 seconds.

-Step 4.
-Switch the car off: By putting the AC and the ignition off.
+- Switch the car off: Turn off the AC and the ignition.

-Step 5.
-Reinstall the fuses: Put back the fuses you removed earlier (5 and 13).
+- Reinstall the fuses: Put back the removed fuses (5 and 13).

-Step 6.
-Start the car again: Switch the ignition on again (yes, we know the process of putting the ignition and HVAC system on and off can be a hassle).
-Wait for 30 seconds before verifying the proper mode door actuator operation.
+- Start the car again: Turn the ignition on again and wait 30 seconds before verifying proper mode door actuator operation.

-Step 7.
-Test the Reset: See if the blend door will work correctly or if the fault symptoms have stopped manifesting.
+- Test the Reset: Check if the blend door works correctly or if the fault symptoms have stopped.

 What should you do if the reset fails?